rachael/docker-postfix/README.md

 ## TODO

-An install script so you don't have to manually replace my shit.
+A generic image with a configuration script so you don't have to manually replace my shit.
 Really though it's not that hard so it'll probably be a while if ever :)